 What is Hybrid Cloud storage?

-Cloud storage has evolved in recent years and as businesses attempt to strike a balance between having all of their IT Services on premises and offloading storage and computing to the Cloud, a middle ground has since emerged called the Hybrid Cloud.
+Cloud storage has evolved in recent years and as businesses attempt to strike a balance between having all of their Managed IT Services on premises and offloading storage and computing to the Cloud, a middle ground has since emerged called the Hybrid Cloud.
 The Hybrid Cloud uses a mix of on-premises private Cloud and third party public Cloud services with orchestration between the two platforms.

 In this middle ground, Hybrid Cloud computing is a mixed environment whereby there is a combination of private and public Cloud environments that are used.
 Businesses are now realising that in order to meet both their own and customer’s needs, they may require different types of cloud storage services to benefit their own and their customers growing business.